Lucius Septimius Bassianus, from 195 CE: Marcus Aurelius Antoninus Bassianus

 During Caracalla’s reign, the responsibility for administration was taken mostly by Julia Domna.
 The state administration was managed by her because Caracalla was not interested in petitions and letters.
 When Caracalla was dying, Julia Domna was in Antioch, sorting correspondence; she wanted to relieve her son from office work.

 The emperor fully shared the interests of his father, who, as he did, put military issues to the fore.
 Caracalla was always the first to break up the camp, chopping trees or building roads, and thus he won the soldiers’ hearts with these activities.
 He also dressed like ordinary soldiers.
 To win the soldiers’ attachment, he raised the annual pay of an average legionary from 2000 sesterces to 3000.
 He was particularly generous for the soldiers of Macedonian origin.
-He said: “Nobody but me should have money so that I can give it to the soldiers”.
+He said: “Nobody in the world should have money but me; and want it to bestow upon the soldiers”1.

 Large expenses on the army caused that the emperor had to look for new sources of financing the state.
 For this purpose, he increased the inheritance tax and decreased the value of money.
 For example, the denarius at the end of the reign of Septimius Severus had 55% pure silver, when at the end of the rule of Caracalla precious metal was already 51%.
 What’s more, in 215 CE the emperor introduced a new coin – antoninianus – which was to have the same value as denarius.
 Ultimately, however, this ratio was 1 antoninianus to 1.5 denarii (later it reached the ratio of 1 to 2, and the coin was made of bronze).
 As a result, the inhabitants of the Empire collected denarii with more silver, and the state was affected by inflation, after devaluation of the denarius.